larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 #
 # WHILE IN THEORY IT SHOULD NOT BE A PROBLEM AND APPLY CLEANLY,
 # THIS WILL STILL COME WITH THE RISK OF ISSUES IF SAID THIRD PARTY FAILS TO UPDATE
-# THE PACKAGE CLEANLY, POTENTIALLY LEADING TO UNBOOTABLE SYSTEMS! - If you are okay
+# THE PACKAGE, POTENTIALLY LEADING TO UNBOOTABLE SYSTEMS! - If you are okay
 # with chrooting in and reversing a broken update and this issue matters enough to you as it
 # does for me, then continue.
 If not, DO NOT DO THIS.
 There is no other fix for this than
 # doing this.